Apex (2026 film): Development and casting

-Netflix secured the rights for the film in February 2024, with Ian Bryce and Chernin Entertainment as producers.
+Jeremy Robbins wrote the script for Apex, and at end of the 2021, it was voted onto the Black List of best unproduced screenplays for the year.
+Netflix later secured the rights for the film in February 2024, with Ian Bryce and Chernin Entertainment as producers.
 The film is directed by Baltasar Kormákur from a Jeremy Robbins screenplay.
 Charlize Theron stars and is producer on the film alongside Dawn Olmstead, AJ Dix and Beth Kono.
 Kormákur is also producing through RVK Productions, as well as Peter Chernin, Jenno Topping and David Ready as well as Bryce through Chernin Entertainment.
 Taron Egerton joined the cast in November 2024, with Eric Bana joining in January 2025.